-The trend in developing the arterial street and highway system has involved segment-by-segment reconstruction of the freeway system, with traffic lanes added on congested arterial street and highway facilities and some new facilities constructed.
+The trend in developing the arterial street and highway system has involved segment-by-segment reconstruction of the freeway system, with traffic lanes added on congested arterial facilities and some new facilities constructed.
 This would continue under the Trend, with necessary reconstruction occurring to modernize streets and highways to achieve current safety and design standards, and additional traffic lanes and new facilities added to address congestion.
-The highway capacity additions to address projected congestion under the Trend are shown in Table 3.15 and Map 3.20.
+The highway capacity additions to address projected congestion under the Trend are shown in Table 3.14 and on Map 3.20.